jonsuh/responsive-sublimevideo/README.md

 function sublimeResize(){
   var sublimeWidth=$("#wrapper").width();
   var sublimeAspect=1.7777778;
-  sublimevideo.resize("sublime",sublimeWidth,sublimeAspect);
+  sublimevideo.resize("sublime",sublimeWidth,sublimeWidth/sublimeAspect);
 }
 </pre>
-For widescreen videos, the value of variable `sublimeAspect` should be **1.7777778** (16/9) For standard videos, the value of variable `sublimeAspect` should be **1.3333333** (4/3) You can calculate your own aspect ratio by width/height.
+For widescreen videos, the value of variable `sublimeAspect` should be **1.7777778** (16/9) For standard videos, the value of variable `sublimeAspect` should be **1.3333333** (4/3) You can calculate your own aspect ratio by width/height of your video.

 If everything is properly set, your video should beautifully resize responsively.